 “Hey!
-Someone’s acknowledging you”
+Someone’s acknowledging you.”

-No. How do I know that acknowledging you won't lead to me being put in an uncomfortable if not dangerous situation?
+No. How do I know that acknowledging it won't lead to me being put in an uncomfortable if not dangerous situation?
 Oh, that's right, I don't have that guarantee based on those pesky things called facts.
 Take a gander at these stats while you complain about being subjected to online dating.

 - Worldwide, up to 50 percent of sexual assaults are committed against girls under 16.

 - An estimated 150 million girls under the age of 18 suffered some form of sexual violence in 2002 alone.